Wotcnt/Polyrifringence-Engine/README.md

 10. Map the Codex Twelve gem roles onto concrete optical behaviors in the engine `(isotropic vs anisotropic, dispersion regime, and use-case per gem)`.
 11. Explain how to construct a minimal multi-gem configuration that demonstrates resonance-like behavior without breaking energy conservation or `Euclid-5 constraints`.
 12. In `expert mode`, compare Polyrifringence to a conventional interferometer at the operator level and show exactly where the recursive feedback term changes the physics.

 ---

+###    📈Project Complexity Level: Advanced ⇄ Multi-Disciplinary, Non-Standard, High Complexity
+####     Requiring specialized expertise or the wilful intent to learn

+##### This project requires a strong background in physics (particularly optics and wave mechanics), Computers/GPU programming, recursive symbolic systems/recursion theory, and familiarity with AI concepts related to feedback and phase coherence.
+Users should have experience with scientific computing, Python, and CUDA or LLM's and similar technologies.
+The repository is best suited for researchers, developers, or enthusiasts comfortable with interdisciplinary technical and conceptual challenges, rather than beginners.
+<sub>This isn't to deter beginners, if you're wilful and diciplined and can think from different lens then you already have the capacity for improving yourself - and if you're not making mistakes, are you really learning anything?<sub/>

+---